pasqal-io/emulators/docs/emu_mps/advanced/config.md

 ## autosave_dt

 The `autosave_dt` parameter defines the minimum time interval between two automatic saves of the MPS state.
-It is given in seconds with a default value `600` ($10$ minutes).
+It is given in seconds and the default value is `inf` which means it is deactivated.
 Saving the quantum state for later use (for e.g. to resume the simulation) will only occur at times that are multiples of `autosave_dt`.

 Example: